Understanding Membership Plan Types

-When creating a new membership plan, you need to choose between two main types: Time Based and Entry Based.
-Understanding the difference is key to setting up plans that fit your space and member needs.
+When creating a new membership plan, you need to choose between two main types: Time Based

 Time Based Membership

-Grants members access for a specific duration (e.g., 30 days, 90 days).
+Grants members access for a specific duration, which can be measured in either Days or Hours (e.g., 30 days, 5 hours).

 Typically assigned to exactly one specific desk resource.
 This is ideal for dedicated desk plans or memberships granting continuous access to a specific zone.